instructure/instructure-ui/packages/ui-grid/src/Grid/README.md

 You can control the width of the `<Grid.Col>` columns for each breakpoint with the `width` prop.
 Please note the following:

-+ If you don't need complex responsive behavior, you can just set the width property to a single value for all breakpoints after and including the breakpoint set via the `startAt` prop. e.g.
+- If you don't need complex responsive behavior, you can just set the width property to a single value for all breakpoints after and including the breakpoint set via the `startAt` prop. e.g.
   `<Grid.Col width={2}>`

-+ The Grid is made up of **12 columns**.
+- The Grid is made up of **12 columns**.
 If the columns' total width exceeds 12, the layout will break.

-+ In addition to accepting the numerical values `1, 2, 3 ...
-12`,
-  columns can also accept an `auto` value.
+- In addition to accepting any positive, `<=12` numerical values, columns can also accept an `auto` value.
 This tells the column to expand to the width of its content.
 (See the final example Grid to see how this can be useful for right-aligning column content.)

-+ The `startAt` prop setting supersedes any `<Grid.Col>` width props.
+- The `startAt` prop setting supersedes any `<Grid.Col>` width props.
 For example, if you set `width={{small: 2}}` on a column, but the `startAt` prop on your `<Grid>` is set to `medium`, the `width={{small: 2}}` will be ignored.